-Come up with a basic design plan, but make sure to keep your target market and budget in mind.
-Supply and demand will be the biggest factor in your overall design plan.
-In your area, how many houses are currently up for sale?
-Per week, how many of those houses sell?
+While keeping your target market and budget in mind, develop a general design plan.
+Supply and demand will really determine your overall design plan.
+What number of houses in your area are currently up for sale?
+How many of those houses up for sale sell each week?
 Is the weather of the selling season cold, warm, or hot?
 Does the market belong to buyers or sellers?
-If the market is quick moving and buyers are lining up to put offers for homes in your area, you can do less.
-It doesn’t matter what your answers are to the previous questions, you still need to make sure and do a few things so that your home stands out amongst the competition.
+You can do less if the market is moving fast and buyers are lining up to put offers in on houses in your area.
+To stand out from the competitors, you will still need to do a few things to your home regardless of your answers to the above questions.

 You must know who your target buyers are.
-Make sure to keep in mind your neighborhood and the buyers who are buying homes near yours.
+Take into consideration your neighborhood and the buyers who are purchasing homes close to yours.
 Are these people buying their first home, or are they upgrading.
-This factor will make quite a difference in your marketing and design plan, since the psychological needs of these buyers are rather different.
-First time homebuyers usually wish to control their own environment by owning, rather than renting.
+Due to the fact that the psychological needs of these two types of buyers vary considerably, this will play an important part in your marketing and design plan.
+First time homebuyers usually focus on controlling their own environment by owning, rather than renting.
 Their psychological needs often include such things as safety and security, a sense of connection, comfort, and self-control.
 While move-up buyers also enjoy such benefits, they typically worry more about getting into a bigger home with more amenities for their self-esteem, comfort, and prestige.

 You want to make a difference in your sales price, so only purchase items that will make a difference.
 The best investment you can make as far as repairs go is fresh paint.
-Spending money on new kitchen appliances, updated lighting fixtures, and upgraded bathroom features will also give you a great return on your investment.
-In some cases, hiring professional help is worth the extra cost.
+If you spend money on new kitchen appliances, upgraded bathroom features, and updated lighting fixtures, then you will also get a good return for your money.
+Sometimes, employing professionals to help will be worth the added expense.
 Professional painters are very quick, and are usually much less expensive to hire than day laborers.
 Tile installers, carpet layers, and electricians will also be a better bet than day laborers because they are very good at their trades.

-Picking the perfect colors to paint your home will also make a huge difference in your paycheck at closing.
-Take a peek at houses near yours and choose your colors accordingly.
-Make sure you keep in mind that colors look darker on large exterior expanses than they do on the little paint chips at the store.
-Good luck on your design and on selling your home!
+You will want to choose just the right colors to paint your home in order to make a big difference in your paycheck at closing time.
+Take a look at the surrounding homes and choose complementary colors.
+Keep in mind that colors look much darker on huge exterior expanses than they do on the little paint chips you pick up from the store.
+Good luck on your sale!